But now’s the time to take our streets back — and our new spring merch collection will help you find the Keys to your city in style.

 The Bolt ride-hailing app helps 100 million customers globally to reach their destination quickly and affordably.

-• Electric scooters & e-bikes – Bicycles are great, but what if you want to show up to an important meeting without breaking a sweat?
-Electric scooters and e-bikes are a great solution while also being environmentally friendly.
+Electric scooters & e-bikes – Bicycles are great, but what if you want to show up to an important meeting without breaking a sweat?
+Electric scooters and e-bikes are a great solution with no tailpipe emissions.

 And what’s better, you don’t have to buy one!
 Just unlock a scooter with the Bolt app and leave it at your destination (well parked) for the next person to use.